mtodisco10/mtodisco10.github.io/_posts/2020-09-01-NLP-disaster-tweet.md

 ---
 title: "NLP: Classifying disaster tweets"
 date: 2020-08-01
-tags: [deep learning, fast.ai, deployment]
+tags: [NLP, Kaggle]
-excerpt: "Upload an image of a building and see what architecture style it is."
+excerpt: "Predict which Tweets are about real disasters and which ones are not"
 mathjax: "true"
 ---